GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 ### 1. Create Cloud SQL Instance

 In this step, we will create a Cloud SQL instance and a database to store user messages.
 The database should be accessible from the GKE cluster where the application will be deployed.
 We will use a private IP address for the Cloud SQL instance to ensure secure communication.
 To do this, a VPC Peering connection needs to be established between the network of the GKE cluster and the Google-managed services network.
+The other option is to use a [Cloud SQL proxy](https://cloud.google.com/sql/docs/postgres/connect-auth-proxy), but it's not covered in this tutorial.

 First, create an address range for VPC Peering in the GKE cluster network: